 In our situation we can view it in two ways; pre-event and post-event.
-Event being the initial second that some action has occurred.
+Event being the initial second that some action has occurred or at least started.

 Pre-event balance can be best described with a visual aid…

 If you are complacent you will not be able to make informed and timely decisions.
-If you have tunnel vision you will not be able to know what is happening around you.
-That lack of knowledge from either situation will preclude you from being able to make timely and intelligent decisions.
+If you have tunnel vision you will not be able to know what is happening around you other than what you are intensely focused on.
+That lack of knowledge from either will preclude you from being able to make timely and intelligent decisions.
 Both complacency and tunnel vision can kill you…or those around you.

-Just like you, you don’t need to be perfect during an emergency, disaster, or grid-down event…just good enough.
-You have to avoid complacency and you have to avoid tunnel vision.
+You don’t need to be perfect during an emergency, disaster, or grid-down event…just good enough.
+To be “good enough” you have to avoid complacency and you have to avoid tunnel vision.